Loading...

 Physical Activity

-Engage in light exercise, such as a short walk after meals, to help your muscles use more glucose.
+Engage in a short walk or light exercise after eating to help your body use the glucose more effectively.

 Mindful Eating